High Holy Days 5786

 It is customary to wear white, and to wear a tallit if you have one.
 If joining by Zoom, consider planning your physical space: tidy it, put out photos of loved ones or ancestors, have candles ready to light.

-Free and open to families with young children.
+• Free and open to families with young children.
 On site at Ner Shalom’s outdoor courtyard.
-Registration is required.
-Register by clicking here.
+To register for our Yom Kippur Family, please click here.

-Led by Reb Mia, Rabbi Irwin, Lia Goldman-Miller, Dan Foster, Alice Pennes, and Lauren Broersma-Grossman, we explore Yom Kippur themes in kid-friendly ways, using song, story, and activity.
+Led by Reb Mia, Rabbi Irwin, and friends, we explore Yom Kippur themes in kid-friendly ways, using song, story, and activity.
+Art and activities will follow.
+There is also an option for families to join the morning service in the sanctuary.

 For information on Nitzanim, click here.

 We move deeper into our practice of teshuvah, finding the path back to our hearts, repairing our relationships with self, others, and Earth.
-We look at how we may learn to better drop our masks in these holy relationships.
+We look at how we may be better rooted to respond to the demands of this painful world.

-The service will include beautiful music, traditional and familiar Yom Kippur prayers, and an interactive Torah reading.
+The service will include beautiful music, traditional and familiar Yom Kippur prayers, and a lively, interactive Torah reading.

 We gather to sit in compassion and solidarity with those who are suffering in the world and those whose lives and safety have been jeopardized by the current political climate.
 Expect song, prayer, and silence, as we feel in deeply and recommit to our work in the world.